cytopia/devilbox/docs/maintenance/checkout-different-devilbox-release.rst

 bugfixes frequently.
 If you however want to stay on a stable release, you need to check out a specific ``git tag``.

-Lets say you want your devilbox setup to be at release ``0.12.1``, all you have to do is to check out this specific git tag.
+Lets say you want your devilbox setup to be at release ``v1.0.1``, all you have to do is to check out this specific git tag.

 .. code-block:: bash

    host> cd path/to/devilbox
+   # Ensure you have latest from remote
+   host> git pull
+   # Switch to this release
-   host> git checkout 0.12.1
+   host> git checkout v1.0.1

 .. warning::